NTDan05/worlds-easiest-platformer/README.md

       Joey Bourgeois - Artist and Sound Designer
     </h2>
     <p>
-      Joey Bourgeois is here lol.
+      Joey Bourgeois is a CS major at GMU.
+Known colloquially as "The Mash Slinging Hasher" for a certain potato related incident.
+Hobbies include: playing video games, making video games and talking in the 3rd person.
     </p>
   </div>
 </div>